 Once you get your networking process in play, you will have a system that will become a virtual lead generating machine.
 The next step will be to keep your contact information organized and call or email your prospects regularly so as to keep in touch.

-12 Steps to Create a Lead Generation Network
+12 Steps to Create a System for Generating Networking Leads

 Create a list of your best networking opportunities based on criteria.
 If you intend to sign up for a conference, make sure to first run through your criteria, then write down some achievable goals related to the event.
 Afterward, take out at least one hour of time after the event when you’re back at your office/computer to follow up with people you have met.

 If you observe the highly successful people in business and you will notice they have a vast and diverse network.